 It was agreed that greater student involvement is essential in charting a way forward.
-Members of the prorogued council volunteered to create a student questionnaire to solicit feedback and ideas.
+Several members of the prorogued council volunteered their time to create a student questionnaire to solicit feedback and ideas.
 They have since met three times and have developed a set of questions for students to review and respond to.
 The survey is now complete following all St. Michael’s undergraduate students having been sent an email invitation to participate.
 It is hoped that the questionnaire will also serve as a vehicle for encouraging participation in government by students who have to date not felt themselves included or even welcome in the process.
-Once the results of the questionnaire are in, it will be publicly released.
-In the meantime, we will strike a committee, involving participation by students across the USMC community, to harvest ideas from the questionnaire and to plan for the holding of new elections in March, 2017.
+The results of the survey are in, and will be released shortly.
+In the meantime, a committee involving participation by various stakeholders in the USMC community has been struck to harvest ideas from the survey and plan for the holding of new elections in late March 2017.

 On Wednesday March 15, 2017, the Executive Summary Commissioned by SMCSU completed by Williams and Partners Forensic Auditors was released.
 It was accompanied by a statement from USMC President David Mulroney.